 10 types of entrepreneurship and why they matter

-Entrepreneurship is a much broader concept than what most people think: a person who runs his own business.
-It also involves large company entrepreneurship, entrepreneurial activity at a small business, social entrepreneurship – both commercial and not-for-profit ), and teaching entrepreneurship to kids and students at universities.
+Entrepreneurship is a much broader concept than most people think: being an entrepreneur.
+A person who runs their own business.
+There are many more types.
+It also involves large company entrepreneurship, entrepreneurial activity within a small business, social entrepreneurship (both commercial and not-for-profit ), and teaching entrepreneurship to kids and students at schools and universities.
 In this blog, you can read a concise overview of the most common entrepreneurship types and why they matter.

 What is entrepreneurship?

 Before we dive deeper into the 10 entrepreneurial types, we first have to define Entrepreneurship.
+What is entrepreneurship?
 In our vision, entrepreneurship is:

-“Seeing opportunities, exploring and exploiting them, and creating value for yourself and others, sustainably.”
+“Seeing opportunities, exploring and exploiting them, and creating sustainable value for yourself and others.”Prof. Dr. Martijn Driessen

 It is a broad definition, true.
-However, it refers to a process, and it covers the three most important verbs: seeing, exploiting, and creating.
-The method of turning an innovative idea into a profitable business model through deliberate and purposeful entrepreneurial activity.
+However, it refers to a process.
+The process covers the three most essential verbs: seeing, exploiting, and creating.
+It is turning an innovative idea into a profitable business model.
+It requires deliberate and purposeful entrepreneurial activity.
 Within this definition, you can identify 10 types of entrepreneurship.
 Let’s discuss them below.

 10 entrepreneurship types